Scott Sykowski, Managing Partner at Gyre Research

 NY, NY

-• Instrumental in Selling this Company
+• Instrumental in selling the company

 1995 – 1998